lazaret/anuket/docs/anuket_tutorial.rst

    :linenos:

-In this file we have configured the database, the authentification, the session, the routes, the view and even the translation mecanism.
+In this file we have configured the database, the authentification, the session, the routes, the view and even the translation system.
 And as you can see, most of them comme from Anuket.